PSYCHOLOGICAL EVALUATION IN REHABILITATION SETTINGS

 Psychological reactions or disorders commonly occurring in rehabilitation patients are summarized below.

 Many patients admitted to rehabilitation units are confronted with medical events that may result in physical disfigurement, pain, psychological distress, cognitive dysfunction, and reduced functional independence; these events can be abrupt, unexpected, and have implications for change in life roles or plans (eg, inability to fulfill domestic responsibilities or return to work).
 Successful adjustment to a new disability requires the patient to acknowledge the functional consequences of the injury and incorporate these changes into his or her personal identity.
 Significant emotional reactions can occur that can lead to poor adjustment or more severe psychological disorders, such as depression or anxiety.
 According to the Diagnostic and Statistical Manual, Fourth Edition Text Revision (DSM-IV-TR)*, an adjustment disorder is present if the patient’s reaction to an identified stressor results in marked and excessive distress, or the reaction to this stressor causes significant impairment in functioning.
-An inability to adapt to injury can have an impact on ...
+An inability to adapt to injury can have ...